microsoft/azure-devops-node-api/README.md

 ## News

 6.3.2 has been released and is out of preview.
 This release contains the latest generated 4.0 VSTS/TFS api contracts.
-It also consumes the typed-rest-client with ntlm added back, redirect, proxy and client cert support.
+It also consumes the latest typed-rest-client.

 Note: as of released 6.3.2 version, the web api create methods need to be async so you must use await.
 For example, note the `await` [in this sample](https://github.com/Microsoft/vsts-node-api/blob/master/samples/build.ts#L11)